Skip to content

 VA Home Loan Benefits, also known as a “Home Loan Guaranty,” allows eligible veterans to get residential home loans with more favorable terms.

-Private lenders provide the loan, but VA guarantees a portion of it, allowing lenders to provide benefits such as no down payment or mortgage insurance premiums.
+Private lenders provide the loan, but the VA guarantees a portion of it, allowing lenders to provide benefits such as no down payment or mortgage insurance premiums.

 To qualify for a VA home loan, you must meet at least one of the following conditions: